stockpickslk/stockpickslk-github.io/_posts/2024-06-25-blog-post-title-from-file-name.md

 #### Entry and Exit Points
-Enter after candle close above 207.
-Exit point to be worked out.
+Enter after the candle closes above 207.
+Exit strategy to be determined.